lawrsp/ArchLinux-WSL2/README.md

 # Introduction

-This is a clone of  [Microsoft WSL-DistroLauncher](https://github.com/Microsoft/WSL-DistroLauncher) and Merged from [WSL-ArchLinux](https://github.com/bilguun0203/WSL-ArchLinux) to use Arch Linux as a Windows Subsystem for Linux (WSL2)
+This is a clone of  [Microsoft/WSL-DistroLauncher](https://github.com/Microsoft/WSL-DistroLauncher) and merged from [bilguun0203/WSL-ArchLinux](https://github.com/bilguun0203/WSL-ArchLinux) to use Arch Linux as a Windows Subsystem for Linux (WSL2)

-Use scripts to build the rootfs from arch bootstrap package (according to the [config in ArchLinuxFS](https://github.com/bilguun0203/ArchLinuxFS/blob/master/.travis.yml] but without any third party built package.)
+Use scripts to build the rootfs from arch bootstrap package, according to the [config in ArchLinuxFS](https://github.com/bilguun0203/ArchLinuxFS/blob/master/.travis.yml) but without any third party built package.

 # Steps